 Sonny Bono Bird Area

 There is a hiking trail here to a rock that overlooks the beach and lake.
 There is also a visitors center that talks about the birds of the area and has a platform for looking for them.
 If you are a bird fan, this is where you need to be.
-Best time is when it is getting cooler near November.
+The best time is when it is getting cooler near November.